 My first experience with Melanoma occurred circa 1980.
 I visited the Beaverton Kaiser Clinic to obtain help with removing a large mole from my back.
 I was referred to Dr. Contorer, a dermatologist.
 As requested, he removed the mole from my lower back.
 While he had me on the exam table, he also requested permission to remove a smaller lesion from my mid back.
 I thought nothing of this until his follow-up call two days later.

 Dr. Contorer said, “You have melanoma.
 The small lesion on your mid-back was a stage 1 melanoma.
 I have removed the melanoma, but as an extra precaution I took the liberty of scheduling you for surgery this coming Friday.
 Your surgeon will perform a wide area excision around the site.
 This will help ensure that no stray cancer cells are loose in your body.
-I urge you to follow-up with this surgery because melanoma can be life-threatening if it ever spreads.
+I urge you to follow up with this surgery because melanoma can be life-threatening if it ever spreads.
 This is serious, but I don’t want to alarm you.
-Keep in mind that ninety five percent of patients, in good health, with stage 1 melanoma survive for five or more years.”
+Keep in mind that ninety-five percent of patients, in good health, with stage 1 melanoma, survive for five or more years.”

 The surgery was performed as scheduled and I survived.
 I assumed that melanoma had been excised from my body and would not return.

-In 2012 – 2013 I developed a occasional dry cough, which was not alarming.
+In 2012 – 2013, I developed a occasional dry cough, which was not alarming.
 In November 2013, after a busy day of yard work, including lots of leaf blowing, I developed a persistent deep cough.
 I assumed this was a bad chest cold.
-Two weeks passed, coughing worsened.
+Two weeks passed, and my coughing worsened.
 My primary doctor suspected pneumonia; he ordered a chest x-ray and started a short course of antibiotics.
 His follow-up call came the next day, “I’m seeing some abnormal thickening in the area around your trachea and I have ordered a CT Scan.
 Can you come for a scan tomorrow morning?”